Tarek-Hasan/Multilingual-Dictionaries/README.md

-# Multilingual-Dictionaries
+# Multilingual Dictionaries
-Dictionaries for GoldenDict
+Dictionary files to use with dictionary application like GoldenDict, Aarddict etc. and few sources.